dhutapratama/docs/eloquent.md

 <a name="configuring-eloquent-strictness"></a>
 ### Configuring Eloquent Strictness

-Laravel offers several methods that allow you to configure Eloquent's behavior and "strictness" in a variety of situations.
+Lets offers several methods that allow you to configure Eloquent's behavior and "strictness" in a variety of situations.

 First, the `preventLazyLoading` method accepts an optional boolean argument that indicates if lazy loading should be prevented.
 For example, you may wish to only disable lazy loading in non-production environments so that your production environment will continue to function normally even if a lazy loaded relationship is accidentally present in production code.
 Typically, this method should be invoked in the `boot` method of your application's `AppServiceProvider`: